-After an early breakfast this morning your rental vehicle (Nissan X-Trail) will be delivered to you at the guesthouse.
+After an early breakfast this morning your rental vehicle (Ford Ranger 4X4 Double Cab manual – or similar) will be delivered to you at the guesthouse.
 You will receive a full vehicle briefing – please ensure that you have your driver’s license, credit card, and passport on hand to complete the vehicle hire documents.
 After this you depart Windhoek in your rental vehicle and drive onwards to arrive at Hoodia Desert Lodge, where you will stay for two nights whilst you explore the remarkable sights of the Namib Desert.
 The rest of the afternoon is at leisure at Hoodia Desert Lodge to enjoy your scenic desert surroundings and relax by the pool.
 An optional extra you can select to join a guided sundowner drive with Hoodia on their property.
 (BD)

 Hoodia Desert Lodge is surrounded by majestic mountains on the banks of the Tsauchab River.
 Only a 20 minute drive will bring you to the Sesriem Gate, entrance of the world famous red sand-dunes of Sossusvlei.
 You will meet enthusiastic people, keen to share your adventures and the friendliness and personal attention of our staff will make your stay memorable.
 Sharing their knowledge about the region with its secrets and the guided tours are an ideal entrance to the magical world of the desert.